XPIAN/xpian.github.io/baptisminearlychristianity.md

 then we should at least be able to find some reference to it in the early Christian writings from an early date.

-## Baptism in the early christian writings outside the New Testament
+## Baptism in the Early Christian Writings Outside the New Testament

-That baptism of children was practiced by some, maybe even many, who professed to be Christian in the third century and later is well established by the historical evidence[^9].
+That baptism of children was practised by some, maybe even many, who professed to be Christian in the third century and later is well established by the historical evidence[^9].
 An especially interesting point of evidence in this question is the so-called *Apostolic